 You earn interest on the balance in your savings account because you’re letting the bank use your money.
 When you use the bank’s money, you pay the bank interest.

 Another term for using the bank’s money is getting a loan.

-- Personal Loans: These loans could help you pay larger personal expenses such as higher-than-expected income taxes an unexpected dental procedure or to consolidate debt into one loan.
+- Personal Loans: Personal loans could help you pay larger personal expenses such as higher-than-expected income taxes an unexpected dental procedure or to consolidate debt into one loan.

 - Overdraft Protection: Customers can avoid overdraft fees in their checking accounts by covering temporary overdrafts with borrowed money.

-- Credit Cards: Banks typically back credit cards which customers can use to make purchases.
+- Credit Cards: Banks typically back credit cards that customers can use to make purchases.